 7) Inspection of Processed Scrap By Quality Assurance before Final disposal:

-a) Processed Scrap should keep in the scrap yard for periodic Q.A. inspection.
+a) Processed Scrap should be kept in the scrap yard for periodic Q.A. inspection.

-b) Check and ensure that the identity of all printed /overprinted materials is destroyed by shredding them into small pieces.
+b) Ensure that shredding/destroys the identity of all printed/overprinted materials by cutting them into small pieces.

 c) Check and ensure that the labels on all the containers are correctly defaced.

-d) Checked and ensure that all the containers of Injectables/drops were crushed.
+d) Checked and ensured that all the containers of Injectables/drops were crushed.

 8) Final Disposal of Scrap from Scrap holding area to scrap yard: